Threat Hunting Details

 • Hash Hunting (rapid IOC matching): Scans SHA256 hashes using user-provided hash lists, and searches the backup index without restoring data.

-• Hashes (SHA256) are generated/collected from backup files as part of scanning.
+• SHA256 hashes are generated or collected from backup files as part of scanning.

 • File hashes are stored in the backup index.

-• Matching hashes are flagged as a malware threat in the backup index.
+• Matching hashes are flagged as malware threats in the backup index.

 IOC inputs used during hunting

-• YARA rules and hashes can be imported via APIs; uploaded IOCs are assigned to a plan and used as additional threat intelligence inputs during scanning operations.
+YARA rules and IOC hashes can be added through the Threat Scan Plan (IOC Details section).
+These IOCs are assigned to the plan and used as additional threat intelligence inputs during scanning operations.

 Outcomes